40 Easy Ways to Burn Extra Calories Every Day

 Squeeze in Tiny Workouts

 That mom of three who also teaches spin class and always looks fanfreakintastic?
 Awesome.
 But that’s not attainable for everyone, which can leave you feeling frustrated that you can’t be a workout god or goddess, too.
 The good news: You only need 2 and a half minutes to boost your metabolism and start burning calories, too.
 Research printed in the journal Physiological Reports showed that people who did five 30-second bursts of max-effort cycling, followed by 4 minutes of rest, burned 200 extra calories that day and boosted their metabolism for the next 24-48 hours.
 It’s highly unlikely you have a stationary bike handy at your place of work, but a similar result could be achieved by running up the stairs and doing jumping jacks.

 Knit a Sweater

-Stay warm and stay slim this winter by weaving a one-of-a-kind sweater.
+Stay warm and stay slim this winter by knitting a one-of-a-kind sweater.
 Just 50 minutes with your knitting needles and yarn will incinerate 100 calories.

 Sing On Your Commute Home

 This is a surprising one.
 Turning up the radio and singing along to your favorite tunes might annoy your kids, but it’ll help you burn calories during your morning commute!
 If you spend 40 minutes belting it out, you’ll burn off about 100 calories.
 For more surprising ways to burn calories, check out these 25 Most Overlooked Ways to Lose Weight.

 Typically order in?
 Don't.
 You'll only have to spend 30 minutes cooking to burn 100 calories.
 Now that's a diet dinner!